+Course Name : Strategic Marketing

 Course Code Course Type Regular Semester Lecture (hours/we ek) Seminar (hours/we ek) Lab. (hours/we ek) Credits ECTS

 IMC 321 N/A Fall 4.00 0.00 0.00 4.00 5.00

-1 1 1 1 1 1 1

 Lecturer Edlira Mali, MSc

 Assistant

 Course language Albanian

 Course level Bachelor

 Description This course teaches students the concepts of marketing management through a series of readings and case studies that profile the decision-making problems faced by marketing professionals.
 This course discusses marketing in terms of the overall functioning of the organization, with particular emphasis on customer satisfaction.
 The course emphasizes the interrelationships of marketing concepts, decision making, strategy, planning, and control systems.
 Topics to be covered are consumer behavior, product policy, pricing strategy, product promotion, competitive strategy, and brand management.

-Objectives The objectives of this course are: 1- To acquaint students with the main contemporary theories in the field of marketing.
-2- To enable students to critically analyze and solve problems related to marketing strategies.
-3- To expand the students' analytical skills regarding the formulation and implementation of integrated marketing concepts.
-4- To enable the practical development of business decision-making strategies.
+1- Acquaint the students with the main contemporary theories in the field of marketing.
+2- Enabling students to critically analyze and solve problems relations marketing strategies.
+3- Expanding the analytical skills of the students in the formulation and implementation of integrated marketing concepts.
+4- Facilitation for decision-making strategies in organizations. s related to in the

 Core Concepts 1.
 Marketing 2.
 Client, consumer 3.
 Segmentation, targeting, differentiation, positioning 4.
 Marketing Mix 5.
 Strategic Planning 6.
 Consumer behavior 7.
 Organization Purchasing 8.
 Distribution 9.
 Promotion / Promotion mix 10.
-Offensiv Strategy 11.
+Offensive Strategy 11.
 Defensive Strategy 12.
 Digital Marketing 13.
 Integrated communication 14.
 Public relations 15.
 Communication process 16.
 Competitive Advantages 17.
 Marketing plans etc.

-ourse Outlir ne
+Course Outlin Course Outline

-Week Торіс
+Week Topic

 1 Strategic Planning and Marketing Management Process.
 The purpose of this introductory topic is to introduce the marketing management process and describe what marketing managers need to manage if they are to be effective.
 It also presents a framework around which successive topics are organized.
 The rest of the topic will focus on the strategic planning process and its connection to the marketing planning process.
 Presentation of the literature and basic resources of the course, introduction of the syllabus, and the way of evaluation.
 (Pg.2-26)

 2 Marketing research: Process and decision-making systems This topic addresses the marketing research process and information systems for decision-making.
 It starts by discussing the marketing research process used to develop useful information for decision-making.
 Then, marketing information systems are briefly discussed.
 (Pg.
 27-39)

-Consumer Behavior In this topic, cons and decision-making process.
-Here the impacts of m arketing and t he situation on

-and decision-making process.
-Here the social impacts of marketing and the siduation of consumer decision-making are taken into account.
+3 and decision- consumer dec the thoughts The extent to psychological Consumer Behavior In this topic, consumer behavior is examined in the context of the purchasing and decision-making process.
+Here the social impacts of marketing and the situation on consumer decision-making are taken into account.
 These provide information that can influence the thoughts and feelings of consumers regarding the purchase of various products and brands.
 The extent to which this information influences consumer decisions depends on a number of psychological influences.
 Two of the most important of these are product recognition and product inclusion.
 The topic ends by discussing the consumer decision-making process.
 (Pg.
 40-52)